douihechwadii/fakewall/README.md

 # **Scenario Design Guidelines for Log Entry Generation**

-This README provides guidelines for designing scenarios and generating log entries that mimic real-world traffic patterns in FortiGate firewalls.
-It covers attributes that must change or remain constant based on the scenario type, source/destination details, and other factors.
+This document provides guidelines for designing scenarios and generating log entries that mimic real-world traffic patterns in FortiGate firewalls.
+It covers attributes that must change, remain constant, and those that can be ignored based on the scenario type, source/destination details, and other factors.

 ---